-Zoey loves Power Magnets!
-Of course, only use Power Magnets with a toddler if he or she is past the mouthing stage or is very closely supervised while using the magnets.
+Zoey loves half ball mini fridge magnets!
+(Of course, only use these magnets with a toddler if he or she is past the mouthing stage or is very closely supervised while using the magnets.)

 You could add a tracing activity to the printable.
 If you laminate your printable, you can use an erasable crayon like the Melissa & Doug Learning Mat Crayons or Crayola Erasable Crayons.
 For a 2-year-old or other young preschooler who’s not ready to write letters, you can just leave off the crayons.

 If you want to know how to introduce the letter sound for a, check out my post on how to teach letter sounds using Montessori principles.